Analyze successful stores in existing markets

 Locking the value ensures that changes to other criteria will not affect this weight.

-When weight for a criterion is changed, all other criteria have weights recalculated so that distribution is even.
-Since you locked the values for Tmp Parking Spots and Pct Parking Assigned, these criteria were excluded from the redistribution and the values of 17 preserved.
+When weight for a criterion is changed, all other criteria have their weights recalculated so that distribution is even.
+Since you locked the values for Tmp Parking Spots and Pct Parking Assigned, these criteria were excluded from the redistribution and the values of 17 were preserved.

 - Save the project.